Strilanc/Strilanc.github.io/_posts/2025-09-14-real-spoofery.md

 I had no idea they were making this assumption, and neither did anyone I asked.
 I only found out after I'd finished finding construction described in this post, while doing my due diligence to exactly characterize the nature of the mistake.

+(**Update**: [@fariddiequantum pointed out](https://x.com/fariddiequantum/status/1967678516667052215) that the word "independent", for example as in "network scenarios comprising independent states and measurements" from the abstract, is communicating that the states aren't entangled.
+I completely failed to parse that meaning when reading the paper, but in hindsight it makes sense.
+I'll leave the end of the post unedited, but keep that in mind.)

 They could have put this caveat in the paper's abstract.
 They could have put it in the introduction, or in the conclusion, or somewhere in the body.
 Maybe in a figure caption.